JulianSobott/networking/docs/index.rst

 --------
 - Directly call functions at the remote side
 - Get the return values
-- Don`t care about sockets
+- Don't care about sockets

 Example
 ---------